pytest-dev/pytest/doc/en/how-to/logging.rst

 If you need to record the whole test suite logging calls to a file, you can pass ``--log-file=/path/to/log/file``.
 This log file is opened in write mode which means that it will be overwritten at each run tests session.
+Note that relative paths for the log-file location are always resolved relative to the current working directory, whether passed on the CLI or declared in a config file.

 You can also specify the logging level for the log file by passing ``--log-file-level``.
 This setting accepts the logging level names as seen in